Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 # NFT Renderer

 Now we need to build an NFT renderer: a library that will handle calls to `tokenURI` in the NFT manager contract.
-It will render JSON metadata and SVG for each minted token.
-As we discussed earlier, we'll use the data URI syntax, which requires base64 encoding–this means we'll need a base64 encoder in Solidity.
-But first, let's look at how our tokens will look like.
+It will render JSON metadata and an SVG for each minted token.
+As we discussed earlier, we'll use the data URI format, which requires base64 encoding–this means we'll need a base64 encoder in Solidity.
+But first, let's look at what our tokens will look like.